FTM (Transmasculine) Gender Affirmation Surgery Baltimore, Maryland

 FTM TOP SURGERY Baltimore, Maryland

-What is FTM Transmasculine and NON BINARY Chest Masculinization (Top Surgery)?
+What is FTM Transmasculine and NON BINARY Double Incision and Nipple Graft Mastectomy (Top Surgery)?

-FTM chest masculinization, otherwise known as ‘top surgery’, is a process of reducing the breast tissue surgically and with liposuction to give a more masculine and contoured chest appearance.
+FTM Double Incision and Nipple Graft Mastectomy, otherwise known as ‘top surgery’, is a process of reducing the breast tissue surgically and with liposuction to give a more masculine and contoured chest appearance.
 There are various techniques that can be used to perform the surgery based on your chest mass and particular anatomy

 What To Expect During FTM Top Surgery